Horizons Creative Writing Outreach

 “Everyone has a song to sing,” says Wayne, pointing to pieces written by participants that range from emotional to wistful, hopeful to angry.
 Most of the writing is “about relationships to someone or to something – the lack of, or need of, or appreciation of relationships.”

-Horizons is supported by grants from the Seabury Foundation, Rothman Family Foundation, and from the Selma Breskin Kaplan Foundation, given in memory of her daughter, Terri.
+Horizons is supported by generous grants from the Seabury Foundation and the SBK Foundation.

 To learn more about Wayne’s story, watch his autobiographical video Sofas: